chinapedia/wikipedia.abstract.en/Page/Charles_Babbage.md

 The Ninth Bridgewater Treatise was quoted extensively in _Vestiges of the Natural History of Creation_.[111]
 The parallel with Babbage's computing machines is made explicit, as allowing plausibility to the theory that transmutation of species could be pre-programmed.[112]

-Babbage_curve_singular_points.pngs acquiring isolated real points]] Jonar Ganeri, author of _Indian Logic_, believes Babbage may have been influenced by Indian thought; one possible route would be through Henry Thomas Colebrooke.[113]
+s acquiring isolated real points]] Jonar Ganeri, author of _Indian Logic_, believes Babbage may have been influenced by Indian thought; one possible route would be through Henry Thomas Colebrooke.[113]
 Mary Everest Boole argues that Babbage was introduced to Indian thought in the 1820s by her uncle George Everest:

   Some time about 1825, [Everest] came to England for two or three years, and made a fast and lifelong friendship with Herschel and with Babbage, who was then quite young.
 I would ask any fair-minded mathematician to read Babbage's Ninth Bridgewater Treatise and compare it with the works of his contemporaries in England; and then ask himself whence came the peculiar conception of the nature of miracle which underlies Babbage's ideas of Singular Points on Curves (Chap, viii) – from European Theology or Hindu Metaphysic?
 Oh! how the English clergy of that day hated Babbage's book![114]